Amazon's Newest Service Would Let Couriers Unlock Front Doors, Monitored By Cameras

 Using the service would prevent package theft and obviate the need to stay home or arrange for a spare key for a contractor or visitor.

-But it requires customers to be comfortable with a smart lock controlled by Amazon, and with an Amazon-connected camera monitoring the inside of their home and communicating to the cloud.
+But it requires customers to be comfortable with a smart lock controlled by Amazon and with an Amazon-connected camera monitoring the inside of their home and communicating to the cloud.
 Even if users are willing to trust Amazon with that level of access to their homes, they might have other concerns; Internet-connected smart devices can be vulnerable to hacking.

 Meanwhile, the unlocking of the front door might not be the key component of this new service.